rufilboss/Todo_List_App/README.md

 # Django To-Do-List WebApp With User Authentication
-To Do list app with User Registration, Login, Search and full Create Read Update and DELETE functionality.
+To Do list app with User Registration, Login, Search, and full Create, Read, Update, and DELETE functionality.

 ![DEMO](./Screenshot.png)